On multiplicative independence of rational function iterates: Proof of Theorem

 Indeed, if no iterate of $f$ is a polynomial, then certainly none can be a monomial.
-In particular, in the case where $f$ is separable, we have that if $f^{(n)}$ is a polynomial for some $n \geq 1$, then already $f^{(2)}$ is a polynomial.
-This makes it easy to check whether a given rational function becomes a polynomial under iteration.
-This is not true however, when $f$ is inseparable.
+In fact, in the case where $f$ is separable, we show that a rational function has a monomial iterate if and only if it is itself a monomial.
+This is not true however, when $f$ is not separable.
 For example, if $\mathbb{F}$ has characteristic 2, then $f(X) = 1+1/X^2$ satisfies $f^{(2)}(X) = \frac{1}{X^4+1}$ and $f^{(3)}(X) = X^8$.

-Nevertheless, exceptional cases of this type are described completely in the above result.
-Now, we treat the case where $f$ is a polynomial separately.
-Note that in the case of characteristic 0, the following can actually be viewed as a corollary of the stronger result \cite[Theorem~1]{Zannier}, which concerns the number of terms (monomials) of composite polynomials.
+Note that in the case of characteristic 0, some cases of the following can actually be viewed as a corollary of the stronger result \cite[Theorem~1]{Zannier}, which concerns the number of terms (monomials) of composite polynomials.
 The results of \cite{Zannier} are further extended to rational functions in \cite{Fuchs}.